A-Kim98/CISC-327-Course-Project/testcases3.md

 * Check that ```#message``` is "Ticket name cannot end with a space"
 * Open /logout (clean up)

-#### Test case R4.1.4 - Check if ticket works if it doesn't begin or end with space, and is alphanumerical
+#### Test case R4.1.4 - Check if ticket works if it doesn't begin or end with space, and is alphanumerical, and all fields are correct.
 Mocking:
 * Mock backend.get_user to return a test_user instance